Holly dealt with postpartum anxiety after her first baby was born.

 4. Utilize Aromatherapy

 I know there's a lot of controversy over who has the best oils, but in the end I just need something that calms me and brings me back to my center.
 I can't afford to spend $30 on a little bottle of oil, because I go through this stuff quickly.
-I like Nature's Truth oils because you can just run into Target or order them off from Amazon and they have nice blends like "Peace" blend that actually does bring me peace. this
+I like Nature's Truth oils because you can just run into Target or order them off from Amazon and they have nice blends like this "Peace" blend that actually does bring me peace.

 I take a whiff because I'm about to head into a doctor's appointment with my kiddo and it truly helps.
 I also always carry a bottle of straight lavender oil with me and use Plant Therapy's brand or Thrive Market's brand (you need a membership to get that one though).